 Dublin Castle is one of the most important historical attractions in Dublin.
 Built in the early 13th century, it served as the headquarters of British administration in Ireland.
 In 1922, following Ireland’s independence, Dublin Castle became the seat of the new Irish government.

 Today it’s a major Irish government complex and conference center.
-Moreover, it haven’t ceased to attract Dublin’s guests and impress them with its rich history and splendid décor and artifacts.
+Guests of Dublin are also welcomed.
+Here they can learn more about the city and Irish history and admire splendid décor and artifacts.

 Yet Kilmainham held not only the leaders of the rebellions.
 Thousand of ordinary Irish citizens were detained here for all kinds of crimes, including stealing food and petty offenses.
 Today only guided tours are allowed on the territory of Kilmainham Gaol.